 - The manner and conduct of the testator; and

-- Any other fact or circumstance that shows the exercise of undue influence on the mind and will of a testator, including evidence as to the bad character of the person (s) exerting the influence.
+- Any other fact or circumstance that shows the exercise of undue influence on the mind and change their will of a testator, including evidence as to the bad character of the person (s) exerting the influence.

 A transaction is presumed to be the result of undue influence when the parties are in a confidential relationship with each other and one party has a much greater mental ability than the other, who may be aged or ill, and the one having the greater mental ability reaps the benefits of the transaction.